-The building models are supplied in both mesh (*3DS and *OBJ) and polygon (*DGN and *DWG) formats and were digitized using photogrammetric methods from aerial imagery captured on 25-28 February 2009 and updated from imagery capture on 7 March 2013.
+The building models are supplied in both mesh (*3DS and *OBJ) and polygon (*DGN and *DWG) formats.
+The models were digitised using photogrammetric methods from aerial imagery captured on 25-28 February 2009 and updated from imagery capture on 7 March 2013.
 Please keep in mind the date when the dataset was created.
 Certain key buildings are not in the model, including One Central Park, Barangaroo and the Convention Centre.

-AAM acquired Airborne Laser Scanning (ALS) data for the Sydney metropolitan area.
+- The terrain model was acquired using Airborne Laser Scanning (ALS) data for the Sydney metropolitan area.
 This file contains a TIN from thinned ground classified LiDAR points in *OBJ and *3DS format.
 The data has been acquired from February to June 2008.
 The terrain is textured and broken into 500x500m tiles.
-This file size of this mode is very large and is very difficult to use due to the sheer number of sample points.
+This file size of this model is considerable and is very difficult to use due to the sheer number of sample points.

-AAM supplies models using both a GeoReferenced and Project Local coordinate system, as well as supplying them in millimetres and metres.
-The GeoReferenced coordinate system uses Map Grid of Australia Zone 56 (GDA94) [EPSG: 28356] whereas the Project Local has an origin point of 335,000 E, 6,250,000 N (MGA56).
+AAM supplies models using both a Georeferenced and Project Local coordinate system.
+Both are available in either millimetres and metres.
+The Georeferenced coordinate system uses Map Grid of Australia Zone 56 (GDA94) [EPSG: 28356] whereas the Project Local has an origin point of 335,000 E, 6,250,000 N (MGA56).

-The Geocentric Datum of Australia, 1994 (GDA94) is an Earth-centred datum, which has been adopted for use throughout Australia by the Inter-Governmental Committee on Survey and Mapping (ICSM) with all states and territories adopting it in 2000.
-The map projection associated with GDA94 is the Map Grid of Australia, 1994 (MGA94), a transverse Mercator projection, which conforms with the internationally accepted Universal Transverse Mercator Grid system.
+The Geocentric Datum of Australia 1994 (GDA94) is an Earth-centred datum, which has been adopted for use throughout Australia by the Inter-Governmental Committee on Survey and Mapping (ICSM) with all states and territories adopting it in 2000.
+The map projection associated with GDA94 is the Map Grid of Australia 1994 (MGA94).
+This is a transverse Mercator projection, which conforms with the internationally accepted Universal Transverse Mercator Grid system.

 The datum which is currently applied as the national standard throughout Australia is the Geocentric Datum of Australia (GDA), which was first implemented in 1994.
 When applied as a geographic coordinate system, GDA is known as GDA94.
 Conversely, when applied as a projected coordinate system, GDA is referred to as the Map Grid of Australia 1994 (MGA94).
-For more detailed info on GDA94 and MGA94, refer here and here.
+For more detailed information of Australia’s coordinate system, refer to this tutorial.

-Note that if you plan of combining this CoS model with Open Street Map data imported from Elk or Flux’s Site Extractor, this information will come in using WGS84 and not MGA94.
+Note that if you plan of combining this City of Sydney model with Open Street Map data imported from Elk or Flux’s Site Extractor, this information will come in using WGS84 and not MGA94.
 WGS84 is the World Geodetic System 1984.
 It provides the current standard for locational measurement worldwide, particularly in conjunction with the Global Positioning System (GPS) satellite network.

-The Project Local coordinate system has been repositioned from the GeoReferenced location and is located at the corner of Crown St & Kings Lane, Darlinghurst.
+The Project Local coordinate system has been repositioned from the Georeferenced location and is located at the corner of Crown St & Kings Lane, Darlinghurst.
 The reason for this is due to software issues with geometry being too far away from the default origin (0,0,0).
-Since the CoS also uses the same Project Local coordinate system, I would recommend also adopting this system.
-This means that if you have adopted the Project Local coordinate system and receive a model or drawing at MGA94 coordinates, you will need to move it (in metres) as follows to get it to the Project Local coordinate system:
+Since the City of Sydney also uses the same Project Local coordinate system, I would recommend also adopting this system.
+This means that if you have adopted the Project Local coordinate system and receive a model or drawing at MGA94 coordinates, you will need to move it as follows to get it to the Project Local coordinate system:

 The exception to this is if you need to model the sun angle planes as defined in Section 6.17 of the LEP.
-For whatever reason, as it is not clearly documented, the CoS has decided to use truncated MGA coordinates which are different to the coordinate systems above.
-GeoReferenced coordinates would be truncated as follows:
+For whatever reason, as it is not documented, the City of Sydney has decided to use truncated MGA coordinates which are different from the coordinate systems above.
+Georeferenced coordinates would be truncated as follows: